+Term/ Focus area

+This could look like...

+Processes that are likely to be duplicative or excessive...

+Performance

-Term/ Focus area This could look like Processes that are likely to be duplicative or excessive Performance a demonstration of growth and development through informal measures such as: peer or lesson observation notes video clips from team teaching unit/lesson plans demonstrating use of a variety of teaching strategies. a formal review including external assessors classroom observations across an entire staff that are frequent or summative and do not involve a collaborative planning process (i.e. not focussed on the development of teaching practice).
-Goal setting a process that addresses both teacher performance and development and ties together the various activities teachers are already engaged in.
-Effective goal setting can consist of the following characteristics: brief and concisely displayed (2-3 pages) only need to be a small number of challenging and achievable goals to be effective (2-4 goals is normally enough) aligned to school plans and schoolwide approaches to professional learning. a separate/additional process involving extensive paperwork outlining a wide-ranging array of goals documentation to explain the alignment between a school's annual improvement plan and a teacher's plan, where the alignment is clearly evident.
-Evidence an ongoing collection of materials taken from ordinary duties/participation built upon through routine.
-Effective evidence can come from teaching activities such as: written reports lesson/unit plans formal and informal student assessment activities student work samples development of individual learning/education plans effective evidence can come from multiple sources, such as: peers student data parent feedback self-reflection a dense portfolio including additional work designed for the purpose of the portfolio only (established as a one off) narrative or explanatory texts that describe evidence that is clearly understood by the professional reader or audience the collation of evidence into a single document or location.
+- a demonstration of growth and development through informal measures such as: - peer or lesson observation notes - o video clips from team teaching - unit/lesson plans demonstrating use of a variety of teaching strategies. - a formal review including external assessors - classroom observations across an entire staff that are frequent or summative and do not involve a collaborative planning process (i.e. not focussed on the development of teaching practice).

+Goal setting

+- a process that addresses both teacher performance and development and ties together the various activities teachers are already engaged in.
+Effective goal setting can consist of the following characteristics: - brief and concisely displayed (2-4 pages) - only need to be a small number of challenging and achievable goals to be effective (3-4 goals is normally enough) - aligned to school plans and schoolwide approaches to professional learning.

+- a separate/additional process involving extensive paperwork outlining a wide-ranging array of goals - documentation to explain the alignment between a school's annual improvement plan and a teacher's plan, where the alignment is clearly evident.

+Evidence

+- an ongoing collection of materials taken from ordinary duties/participation built upon through routine.
+Effective evidence can come from teaching activities such as:

+- o written reports

+- lesson/unit plans

+- formal and informal student assessment activities

+- o student work samples

+- development of individual learning/education plans

+- effective evidence can come from multiple sources, such as:

+- o peers

+- student data

+- parent feedback

+- o self-reflection

+- a dense portfolio including additional work designed for the purpose of the portfolio only (established as a one off) - narrative or explanatory texts that describe evidence that is clearly understood by the professional reader or audience - the collation of evidence into a single document or location.

+Term/ Focus area

+This could look like...

+Processes that are likely to be duplicative or excessive...

+Evidence

-Term/ Focus area This could look like Processes that are likely to be duplicative or excessive Evidence be informal and arise from self-reflection, for example, it could include: evidence of collaboration with colleagues lesson observations (either own lessons or from peer observations) be built through team/s observation and evidence, such as: record of report moderation between teaching colleagues minutes of professional committee meetings evidence of online discussions, blogs, courses, and professional learning communities.
-Feedback a continuous feedback cycle is established as part of a school-wide culture and shared commitment toward understanding what effective teaching looks like.
-For example, this might look like: a professional discussion with a colleague brief reflection notes following a lesson watching a recording of a previously held lesson. occurs only in performance evaluation processes a performance management or counselling process across a whole staff written teacher responses to reflective questions or prompts, especially in preparation for a professional discussion with a colleague or member of the leadership team.
+- be informal and arise from self-reflection, for example, it could include: - evidence of collaboration with colleagues - lesson observations (either own lessons or from peer observations) - be built through team/s observation and evidence, such as: - record of report moderation between teaching colleagues - minutes of professional committee meetings - evidence of online discussions, blogs, courses, and professional learning communities.